Marion Rose

 Looking calm on the outside doesn’t necessarily mean calm on the inside.
 I imagine you might recall that yourself – times when you have appeared calm to others, but inside were feeling sad or seething or numb.

 The word ‘co-regulation’ can be used to depict distraction of a child’s feelings by adults, such as in the Wikipedia entry.
-This would be interpreting feelings-feelings as needs-based feelings and distracting a child from those feelings.
+This would be interpreting healing-feelings as needs-feelings and distracting a child from those feelings.
 These all show us that just because a child stops crying, doesn’t mean that they are feeling a deep sense of calm and presence.

-With thoughts-feelings we are deeply engaging with our minds, but we are not using power-over our feelings to try to force or coerce ourselves.
+With thoughts-feelings, we can choose thoughts that are not conditioned by the DDC.
+In contrast, we can deeply engage with our minds, but not use power-over our feelings to try to force or coerce ourselves.
 We are responding with Love and Will – compassion and the choice to think thoughts that are true to us, rather than those we acquired through cultural conditioning.

 I love being as clear as possible about which type of feeling someone is feeling in their body, what the source is, and how they can be most helped.
 I find that the more clarity we have about our needs, our hurts and our thoughts, the more we can attend accurately to the source of the feelings in the most helpful ways.